 If you are selling goods or products online and some of your customers are located in Hawaii, you need to be aware of the state’s Internet sales tax rules.
-As you read, keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both at the state and federal level.
+Collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.

 A Note on Hawaii Tax Terminology

-Instead of the more common term“sales tax,” Hawaii law uses the term “general excise tax.”
-Hawaii’s Department of Taxation currently directs taxpayers to Tax Facts 96-1 for an explanation of the relationship between the two terms.
-In this article, “sales tax” and “general excise tax” are used interchangeably.
+Instead of the more common term“sales tax, Hawaii law uses the terms general excise tax and GET.
+Hawaii’s Department of Taxation currently directs taxpayers to Tax Facts 37-1 for an explanation of the relationship between the two terms.
+In this article, sales tax and GET are used interchangeably.

-Example 1: You are operating solely out of a warehouse in Atlanta, Georgia and make a sale to a customer in Kailua, Hawaii—a state where your business has no physical presence: You are not required to collect sales tax from the Kailua customer.
+Example 1: You are on online retailer operating solely out of a warehouse in Atlanta, Georgia and make a sale through your website to a customer in Kailua, Hawaii—a state where your business has no physical presence: You are not required to collect sales tax from the Kailua customer.

-Example 3: After several years of operating solely out of a warehouse in Atlanta, Georgia, you open a one-room satellite office just outside of Honolulu, Hawaii—a state where previously you had no physical presence.
-A day later, you make a sale to a customer in Waipahu, Hawaii: You are required to collect sales tax from the Waipahu customer.
+Example 3: After several years of operating solely out of a warehouse in Atlanta, Georgia, you open a one room satellite office just outside of Honolulu, Hawaii—a state where previously you had no physical presence.
+A day later, you make a sale through your website to a customer in Waipahu, Hawaii: You are required to collect sales tax from the Waipahu customer.

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax (or general excise tax) but, rather, a “use tax.”
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax (or general excise tax) but, rather, a use tax.
 For additional information, see the Hawaii Department of Taxation’s brochure on the state’s use tax.
 In response to the question “Are Internet purchases subject to GET or use tax?” the brochure states “If the seller has a GET license, then the seller is subject to GET on its Internet sales.
 If the seller is unlicensed, then the purchaser is subject to use tax on its purchases.”